trevorkerney/C-Data-Structure-Libraries/Data Structures/TArray/README.md

 ### long find(const type& searched) const;

 Finds and returns the value referred to by searched.

+This is potentially unreliable if you don't set all unused indexes to a null value beforehand.

 parameters:
 - searched: the object to find.